ayesha1/Banking-System/README.md

 💰A Banking System using Java JDBC, DB2 and JavaFx

 This is a database application which acts like a simple banking system.
 This project is implemented using DB2, Java, and JDBC.
+For the GUI it uses JavaFx

 It has three menu Screens, a Welcome Screen, Customer Main Menu Screen and an Admin Main Menu Screen.